Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 11-17-22 Page Fetching and Replacement.md

 ![rotation_of_r_bit](/img/rotation_of_r_bit.png)

-We can eject the page with the lowest aging binary value.
+The lowest aging binary value page will be *selected for replacement*.

 ## Page Buffering and Enhanced FIFO
 LRU algorithms yield very good performance in minimizing page faults but have a lot of overhead.
 We would prefer something like FIFO which was easy to implement.